 Secondly, make sure that you look at all areas of the business.
 Here are a few examples of the types of content you could find just in marketing and sales:

-If you have a lot of customer testimonials, you might want to track these in a separate tab in your spreadsheet, noting where they are currently used.
+If you have customer testimonials, you might want to track these in a separate tab in your spreadsheet.
 They will act as a really useful resource when you are creating content in the future.

 A full content audit can seem like a challenging task, particularly when some of that content might be hidden in the inbox of the sales department, but honestly, it will be worth the time when your content starts delivering leads that actually close.